aaronmams/jekyll-now/_posts/2017-04-19-United Airlines part 1: corporate socialists.md

 * United Airlines observers that a certain percentage of seats sold on flights go unfilled for various reasons
 * United formulates a profit maximizing response to this fact that involves selling more seats for a flight than physically exist on that airplane.
-* When United accepts your paymetn of $X$ in exchange for an airline ticket what they are doing is tranferring ownership of a seat on an airplane to you.
+* When United accepts your payment of $X$ in exchange for an airline ticket what they are doing is tranferring ownership of a seat on an airplane to you.
 It is important to understand that, at this point in the transaction, United Airlines ultimately determines the market.
 They may be reacting to conditions of supply and demand present at the moment of purchase...but, in the end, they own the seat and they get to decide if the $X$ you are willing to pay meets their minimum willingness to accept.
 * Implicit in UA's profit maximizing strategy is the possibility that they will 'overbook' the flight.
 * In the case that they overbook, they agree to 'buyback' the seat that they ceased to be owners of when they took your money.
 Here it is important to note that, at this point, you get to (should get to) determine the market.
 * On flight 3411 United found themselves in the position of having to buyback some seats on their aircraft.
 They reportedly started at 400 clams and found no takers.